Samagon19/Hephaestus-2.0/README.md

 Download from [Releases](https://github.com/DxxxxY/Hephaestus/releases) and execute with `java -jar <file name>.jar`.

 ## Help
+Crashes on start?
+Normal, use Java JDK 8.

 Not sure what to enter as data?
 Visit the [DataDoc](DATADOC.md).

 ## Disclaimer